• About

 July 08, 2020

-Written by Darrell Peterson and Gordon Cameron
+Written By Darrell Peterson and Gordon Cameron

 Volatile stock markets, COVID-19 and the oil price crash, along with billions of dollars in unallocated investment capital, have combined to create a unique public company investment opportunity in Canada.
 The economic fallout from these events have left many publicly listed companies in need of new capital, while investors (such as Private Equity funds) are looking to deploy capital in an investment climate where it is difficult to conduct traditional "buyouts".
 In the spring and early summer of 2020, this trend played out in the U.S. with high-profile private investments in public equity (PIPE) deals such as Madison Dearborn Partners' investment in Evo Payments, Roark Capital's investment in The Cheesecake Factory and Onex's investment in Emerald Holdings.
 In the U.S., the PIPE market saw $8 billion worth of deals in April 2020 alone, far ahead of an average month a year before, and some commentators have projected a more than 30 percent increase of PIPE activity for 2020 overall.